TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 24/Proverbs 24.9.md

 ---

-The thought of foolishness is sin; And the scoffer is an abomination to men.
+The schemes of folly are sin.
+The mocker is detested by men.